GregShiner/recipe-classifier/README.md

 We wanted to have a holistic approach towards this process to classify an entire recipe as healthy or unhealthy that involved all nutrient information provided from a recipe.
 To accomplish this, we crafted our own heuristic involving the nutrient information given (that were converted into Daily Value Percentages), as this heuristic is based on the FDA's recommendations.
 Our heuristic is called "Nutrient Score", which ranges from $[0, \infty]$, and this metric will be calculated across each of the remaining Daily Value Percentages (nutrients with FDA recommendation).

 A Nutrient Score will evaluate as 0 for a specific nutrient if its Daily Value Percentage falls into the ideal threshold of 5-20%, otherwise it will begin increasing as the value moves away from the ideal threshold.
-The heuristic has the parabolic function definition:
+The heuristic has the following parabolic function definition:

 $$
 \max\left(0,\alpha\left(x-5\right)\left(x-2\right)\right), \alpha = 0.1